AxiomOfChoices/Typst/Research/Winter 2024/Masters Thesis/Masters Thesis.typ

 This thesis aims to loosely cover the subject of geometric flows, and more specifically a variant of the mean curvature flow.
 The subject of geometric flows uses results in PDE theory theory, more specifically parabolic PDEs, to gain new insight about Riemannian geometry.

 One of the biggest problems often tackled by mean curvature flows is the Isoperimetric problem.
-The Isoperimetric problem asks us to classify the spaces that minimize perimeter for a given volume (hence the name), the first use of mean curvature flows to attack this problem was due to Huisken in 1984 #cite(<huiskenFlowMeanCurvature1984>) who proved it in case of boundaries of convex domains in Euclidean, and since then there have been attempts to push his methods further.
-More recently, in 2013, Guan and Li #cite(<guanMeanCurvatureType2013>) constructed a new normalized flow which allows them to prove the inequality in the case of boundaries of star-shaped domains in Space forms.
-Shortly after, in 2018, Guan, Li and Wang pushed this flow even further which allowed them to prove the result in a certain class of warped product spaces #cite(<guanVolumePreservingFlow2018>).
+The Isoperimetric problem asks us to classify the spaces that minimize perimeter for a given volume (hence the name), the first use of mean curvature flows to attack this problem was due to Huisken in 1984 @huiskenFlowMeanCurvature1984 who proved it in case of boundaries of convex domains in Euclidean, and since then there have been attempts to push his methods further.
+More recently, in 2013, Guan and Li @guanMeanCurvatureType2013 constructed a new normalized flow which allows them to prove the inequality in the case of boundaries of star-shaped domains in Space forms.
+Shortly after, in 2018, Guan, Li and Wang pushed this flow even further which allowed them to prove the result in a certain class of warped product spaces @guanVolumePreservingFlow2018.

-Then, concurrently with the writing of this thesis, Li and Pan reframed the technique in terms of conformal vector fields, allowing them to weaken the assumptions on the ambient space @jiayuIsoperimetricProblemRiemannian2023a.
+Then, concurrently with the writing of this thesis, Li and Pan reframed the technique in terms of conformal vector fields, allowing them to weaken the assumptions on the ambient space @jiayuIsoperimetricProblemRiemannian2023.

 This thesis continues the effort to use such flows, together with my collaborator Joshua Flynn we pushed the flow even further, allowing us to weaken the assumptions on the ambient space even further and even weaken the star-shapedness assumption, which was key to all previous results.

 #pagebreak(weak:true)
 = Acknowledgements
 First I would like to thank my supervisor, Professor Pengfei Guan, for his regular assistance both before and after the start of my Masters program.
 He was always there to help me understand concepts I would otherwise spend weeks grappling with.
 Secondly, I would like to thank my collaborator, Doctor Joshua Flynn, without whom this project would have never happened.
-He would always chime in with timely ideas whenever we would get stuck.
-I would additionally like to thank my two good friends, Sam Zeitler and Bart Syroka for always being there to bounce ideas of or listen to my insane ramblings.
+Bouncing ideas off one another was one of the best parts of my Masters.
+I would additionally like my good friends Sam Zeitler, Bart Syroka, Jessie Meanwell, Aaron Shalev and Michael for making the last year the best year of my Life.
 Finally I would like to thank my family, and especially my mom, for always being there to help and support me whenever I would feel down and lost.

 #pagebreak(weak:true)